Eileen Anderson

 Eileen Anderson (October 18, 1928 – November 3, 2021) was an American politician who served as Mayor of Honolulu, Hawaii from 1981 to 1985.
-She was the first woman to hold the office.
+She was the first, and as of 2025, the only woman to hold the office.
 A Democrat, Anderson served in various positions in the city and county and the state.
 She was the first Hawaii State Director of Budget and Finance.

 Early life

 Anderson attended the University of California in Los Angeles and, after moving to Hawaii with her family, graduated from the University of Hawaii at Manoa in 1950 with a bachelor's degree in psychology.
 Anderson married Clifford F. Anderson, a retired Honolulu Police Department major.
 She and her husband raised three children.
 After working for Hawaiian Telephone Company, the predecessor of the present-day Hawaiian Telcom, Anderson began public service in various state agencies.
 She found herself as the state's first budget and finance director under Governor George Ariyoshi.